ahmedheshammec/Noto/Nexus/Tailwind CSS/Beginner Guide/Beginner Guide to Tailwind CSS (freeCodeCamp).md

 <script src="tailwind.js"></script>
 ```

-❖ To Make Sure It's Loaded Open the Html File and See if It's Loaded in the Sources Tab, Also by Commenting Out the Line that Loads Tailwind You Will See a Visual Difference.
+❖ To Make Sure It's Loaded Open the HTML File and See if It's Loaded in the Sources Tab, Also by Commenting Out the Line that Loads Tailwind You Will See a Visual Difference.

-❖ We Can Config the tailwind.css From There to Add More Stuff Like Adding Custom Colors, Fonts, Etc.
+❖ We Can Config the `tailwind.css` From There to Add More Stuff Like Adding Custom Colors, Fonts, Etc.

 ```html
 <head>